TarunSTK12/LLM/README.md

 # LLM

-Got it!
-I'll update the README.md to explicitly mention Gemini AI Studio in the first step of getting the API key.

-Here's the revised README.md content:

 Gemini Function Calling Quickstart (Python)
 This project shows you how to make Google's Gemini AI model "call" a function in your Python code.
 We'll build a simple program where you can ask for the weather, and Gemini will tell your code to fetch it!